marc2332/freya/book/src/guides/font_style.md

 With the `font_family` you can specify what font do you want to use for the inner text.

-Limitation: Only fonts installed in the system are supported for now.

 Example:

 ```rust, no_run